jstac/recursive_utility_code/README.md

 The paper is available [via arXiv](https://arxiv.org/abs/1710.06526).

-The code is written in Python and MATLAB.
+Unfortunately we only have a Python version available at this time.

-In the case of Python, figures and tables are reconstructed in Jupyter notebooks.
-The whole scientific Python stack can be downloaded as a package [here](https://www.anaconda.com/download/).
+Figures and tables are reconstructed in Jupyter notebooks.
+The whole scientific Python stack can be downloaded as an integrated library via [here](https://www.anaconda.com/download/).
 With that package installed the Python code should run via the Jupyter notebook application.